 The 5 different boundary types include:

 Boundaries can be violated by yourself or others.
 When YOU are the one who has violated your boundaries you may have difficulty trusting yourself.
 You violate your boundaries when you break your promises and hurt yourself.

 Here are some examples of YOU violating your boundaries:

 overspending procrastinating being your own worst enemy

-Often violation of boundaries increases self doubt, inability making decisions, becoming too passive or passive agressive, makes you take things personally, causes arguments, and results in unhappiness and low self confidence.
+Often violation of boundaries increases self-doubt, inability to make decisions, becoming too passive or passive-aggressive, makes you take things personally, causes arguments, and results in unhappiness and low self-confidence.